aaronsisler/applications.tammy/readme.md

-# React Boilerplate
+# Tammy

 ## Description
-This is used to start a new project using React, webpack, and babel.
+This is an Talent Applicant Management system that can be used by small to mid-sized companies.
+This uses React, webpack, and babel.

 ## Prerequisites: